Karl Adolph von Basedow

 Herr M, was a 50-year-old man who in 1832 began feeling malaise and having diarrhoea.
 He suffered from ‘a heat of the blood‘, intense sweating, and oppression of the chest.
 He had a pale puffy countenance with protruding eyes (‘prominent like a crayfish’s eyes‘); the thyroid was enlarged; the patient was emaciated in spite of good appetite and continued to suffer from loose bowels.

-Von Basedow described the connection between these symptoms and tried to explain the pathophysiological mechanisms.
-He proposed that the exophthalmos was due to an increase of the tissue behind the eye.
-He hypothesized that ‘dyscrasia of the blood‘ (i.e. mediated via the circulation) caused this tissue swelling and also the goitre.
+Basedow described the connection between these symptoms and tried to explain the pathophysiological mechanisms.
+He proposed that the exophthalmos was due to an increase of the tissue behind the eye and hypothesised that ‘dyscrasia of the blood‘ (i.e. mediated via the circulation) caused this tissue swelling and also the goitre.
 He described pretibial myxedema in two patients with thickened lower legs consisting of a ‘plastic brawn‘ not being impressible and not releasing fluid by puncture.
 Finally he described pregnancy as a most suitable cure! with symptom amelioration during, and exacerbation following pregnancy recorded in all of his three female patients.

 In 1848, Basedow proposed the name Die Glotzaugen-cachexie [Goggle-eyed cachexia] for the constellation of symptoms he first described in 1840.

-Basedow presented proof of the poisonous effect of wallpapers printed with the paint colour ‘Schweinfurther Grün‘ (Parisian green) and Scheelesgrün initially in 1844, then in 1846 with ‘Arsenikdunst in Wohnzimmern‘ [Arsenic fumes in living rooms 1846;52(1):89].
+Basedow presented proof of the poisonous effect of wallpapers printed with the paint colour ‘Schweinfurther Grün‘ and Scheelesgrün in 1844, and 1846 in his article ‘Arsenikdunst in Wohnzimmern‘ [Arsenic fumes in living rooms 1846;52(1):89].

-Previously speculated that Napoleon Bonaparte (1769-1821) died of arsenic poisoning originating from the coloured wallpaper whilst on St Helena in 1821.
-An Italian research group analyzed hair samples of Napoleon at varying stages of his life and his contemporaries and found that arsenic was present in the environment in quantities that are considered harmful today.
-However, Napoleon exhibited similarly high levels of toxic metal in all stages of life and that his aggressive gastric carcinoma was a more probable cause of his death.
+It has been speculated that Napoleon Bonaparte (1769-1821) died of arsenic poisoning originating from the coloured wallpaper whilst on St Helena in 1821.
+An Italian research group analysed hair samples of Napoleon at varying stages of his life and found that arsenic was present in the environment in quantities that are considered harmful today.
+However, Napoleon exhibited similarly high levels of toxic metal in all stages of life.
+His aggressive gastric carcinoma was the more probable cause of his death.

 I am dying before my time, murdered by the English oligarchy and their hired assassin.
 The English people will not delay in avenging me